John B. Hogenesch

 John B. Hogenesch (born May 29, 1967) is an American chronobiologist and Professor of Pediatrics at the Cincinnati Children's Hospital Medical Center.
 The primary focus of his work has been studying the network of mammalian clock genes from the genomic and computational perspective to further the understanding of circadian behavior.
 He is currently the Deputy Director of the Center for Chronobiology, an Ohio Eminent Scholar, and Professor of Pediatrics in the Divisions of Perinatal Biology and Immunobiology at the Cincinnati Children's Hospital Medical Center.

 Personal life

 Family

 Hogenesch was born on May 29, 1967, in Rotterdam, Netherlands.
 He was raised in Gainesville, Florida, by his father Thieo E. Hogen-Esch and his mother Cheryl H. St. George.
 His parents both work at the University of Southern California.
 His father is a polymer chemist, and his mother is a clinical instructor in psychiatry and behavioral sciences.
 His brother, Tom Hogen-Esch is a Political Science and Urban Studies professor at Cal State Northridge.
+John is married to his longtime partner Kelly Schilling, and they reside in the Cincinnati area.